Edited by David Anthony Martin

 form Mountains of the Mind: Adventures in Reaching the Summit.

-You are invited to walk and listen into the intimate thoughts of poets you may or may not know, poets you may encounter on the labyrinthine paths of life, woodland trails or wilderness areas including: Rosemerry Wahtola Trommer, James Crews, Kathleen Willard, Sandra Noel, Aaron M. Moe, KB Ballentine, Sharon Corcoran, Maria Berardi, Art Goodtimes, Mary Crow, Amy Wray Irish, Nicholas Trandahl, Olin Wish, Paula Gordon Lepp, Deanna Kern Ludwin, John W. Steele, Diane Stone, Lynn Kincanon, Sandra Noel, Laura Foley, Penny Harter, James B. Nicola, Joan Shapiro, Judith Brice, Kierstin Bridger, Charlie Brice, Sarah Dickenson Snyder, Jule K. Shavin, Sheryl Clough, R.C.
-Hoerter, Christopher James, Liza Wolff-Francis, James Stewart and David Anthony Martin who also curated this collection and is the founder of Middle Creek Publishing.
+You are invited to walk and listen into the intimate thoughts of poets you may or may not know, poets you may encounter on the labyrinthine paths of life, woodland trails or wilderness areas including: Rosemerry Wahtola Trommer, James Crews, Kathleen Willard, Sandra Noel, Aaron M. Moe, KB Ballentine, Sharon Corcoran, Maria Berardi, Art Goodtimes, Mary Crow, Amy Wray Irish, Nicholas Trandahl, Olin Wish, Paula Gordon Lepp, Deanna Kern Ludwin, John Whitney Steele, Diane Stone, Lynn Kincanon, Laura Foley, Penny Harter, James B. Nicola, Joan Shapiro, Judith Brice, Lorrie Wolfe, Kierstin Bridger, Charlie Brice, Sarah Dickenson Snyder, Jule K. Shavin, Sheryl Clough, R.C.
+Hoerter, Christopher James, Liza Wolff-Francis, James Stuart and David Anthony Martin who also curated this collection and is the founder of Middle Creek Publishing.